Called to Be

 So, what is a Cooperative Baptist?

 Unlike the Catholic Church, there is no such thing as the Baptist Church.
 There are only Baptist churches.
 Each church is locally autonomous and governs itself (no bishops or diocese tell us what we do or don’t do).
 This “Free Church” tradition means every church organizes itself and may look very different from another Baptist church up the street.
 All the believers in a congregation work together democratically to make decisions and be on mission together to do God’s work in this world.
 And, as locally autonomous congregations, Baptist churches join together to work for larger mission projects.
 For that, we associate with the Henry County Baptist Association (local), Baptist General Association of Virginia & Cooperative Baptist Fellowship of Virginia (state) and the Cooperative Baptist Fellowship (national).
-We fund mission efforts like missionaries, disaster relief, advocacy, and other good work.
+We fund mission efforts like field personnel ministries, disaster relief, advocacy, and other good work.
 We also partner with other nonprofit organizations that fit our theology and mission, focusing on who’s doing good work already that we can support.

 What exactly do Baptists believe?